google/gsocguides/pages/student/01-why_should_i_apply.md

 **For the love of code**

-If you enjoy coding and feel passionate about writing good quality code and building great software, GSoC is THE place for you give way to your passion.
+If you enjoy coding and feel passionate about writing good quality code and building great software, GSoC is THE place for you to give way to your passion.
 After all, what better way is there to celebrate your love for the code by participating in a summer of code.

 **The stipend and the fame**